Wei1234c/Bridges/notebooks/readme/Bridges_readme_en.md

 [![Transceive LoRa packages directly from your laptop](https://raw.githubusercontent.com/Wei1234c/Bridges/master/jpgs/Transceive_LoRa_packages_from_laptop.gif)](https://youtu.be/Ae9dvGm-bCQ)

 #### Notes
 - Mainly supports FTDI chips for now.
     - For CH341A:
-        - Only I2C and GPIO functions are implemented, no SPI
+        - Only I2C and GPIO functions are implemented, no SPI.
         - UART can be driven directly with the driver from WCH.
 - FTDI chip limitations
     - No IRQ.
     - The FT232H/FT2232H does not have endpoint of "interrupt input" type, IRQ functionality can only achieved with polling, which is too CPU intensive.
     - No PWM.
 PyFtdi, FT232H/FT2232H doesn't support.
     - In the same channel, the functionality of GPIO can coexist with SPI, but not with I2C/UART.
     - GPIO has no pull-up / pull-down functions.

 #### [References](https://github.com/Wei1234c/Bridges/tree/master/references)